BiaPyX/BiaPy-doc/source/get_started/select_workflow.rst

 \

 * `Image classification <../workflows/classification.html>`_, the goal is to match a given input image to its corresponding class.
-The **input is an image, and the output is the label of the corresponding class**.
+The **input is a set of images, and the output is a file (usually CSV) containing the predicted class of each input image**.

   .. image:: ../img/classification/workflow-scheme.svg
    :width: 70%